 Voluntary Student Organization (VSO) Membership Funding Initiative

-The Diversity and First Generation Office’s Opportunity Fund is designed to financially assist students who are seeking funds for an opportunity related to their academic, professional and/or social development.
+The Opportunity Fund is designed to financially assist students who are seeking funds for an opportunity related to their academic, professional and/or social development.
 Requests for financial assistance are considered on the basis of what is recognized as a hardship or an opportunity that may not be funded through other means.
-As such, the Diversity & First-Generation Office (DGen) considers each request separately using Stanford Financial Aid Office Award letters as guidelines.
+As such, each request is considered separately using Stanford Financial Aid Office Award letters as guidelines.
 These guidelines define “low-income” as an Expected Family Contribution (EFC) and/or an Expected Student Contribution (ESC) of $5000 or under.

 For VSO membership fees the Opportunity Fund can only be used to cover the full cost of national dues, not chapter dues.
 The Opportunity Fund will be cross-referencing membership lists provided by the VSO and the award will be disbursed directly to the organization.
 Yearly renewal is required and all applications will be reviewed and granted based on eligiblity.

 Voluntary Student Organizations include: